-These are only general guidelines and each patient's recovery is different.
+These are only meant to be guidelines and each patient's recovery is different.

 As the owner you are the brains of the recovery and rehabilitation, as our patients will want to run before they can crawl, and risk injury to the healing bone and soft tissues causing set-backs to the recovery.